 Source: Maughan, R.J., Griffin, J. (2003) Caffeine ingestion and fluid balance: a review.
 Journal of Human Nutrition and Diet.
 Dec.
 16 (6).

 The CDC says that students who are working or studying long hours may experience episodes of sleep deprivation.
 This can cause daytime sleepiness, sluggishness, and difficulty concentrating or making decisions.
 Teens and young adults who do not get enough sleep are at risk for problems, such as automobile crashes; poor grades and school performance; depressed moods; and problems with friends, fellow students and adult relationships.

-One may think that if they can't sleep at night, they can just make up for it by drinking caffeine throughout the day, but this is a common misconception.
-Drinking caffeine throughout the day could be what's causing the insomnia!
+You may think that if you can't sleep at night, you can just make up for it by drinking caffeine throughout the day.
+This is a common misconception.
+Drinking caffeine throughout the day could be what's causing your insomnia!

 Too much caffeine can cause unpleasant side effects:

 While many drinks and products containing caffeine have levels below the range that would have negative effects for most people, energy drinks can provide a wide range of caffeine in each drink.
 One energy drink may have 75 mgs of caffeine, which is the amount in a cup of coffee.
 Another may have 500 mgs of caffeine, which could put someone who hasn't built up a tolerance to caffeine into caffeine intoxication, resulting in nervousness, anxiety, restlessness, insomnia, nausea, vomiting, tremors and rapid heart rate.